hopsoft/bighorn/README.md

 > __Important:__ How the data points are structured when tracked with Bighorn will impact the type of reports & visualizations available in tools like Google Analytics & Piwik.

-Here's an example that structures an HTML link & its Bighorn tracking optimized for Piwik reporting.
+Here's an example that structures an HTML link & its Bighorn tracking that is optimized for Piwik reporting.

 ```html
 <a id='amazon-link' href='http://www.amazon.com/dp/0596517742/?tag=YOUR_ASSOCIATES_ID'